dotnet/performance/docs/benchmarking-workflow-corefx.md

 - You can run the benchmarks against [multiple Runtimes](./benchmarkdotnet.md#Multiple-Runtimes).
 It can be very useful when the regression has been introduced between .NET Core releases, for example: between netcoreapp2.2 and netcoreapp3.0.
 - You can run the benchmarks using provided [dotnet cli](./benchmarkdotnet.md#dotnet-cli).
 You can download few dotnet SDKs, unzip them and just run the benchmarks to spot the version that has introduced the regression to narrow down your investigation.
 - You can run the benchmarks using few [CoreRuns](./benchmarkdotnet.md#CoreRun).
-You can build the latest CoreFX in Release, create a copy of the folder with CoreRun and use git to checkout older commit.
-Then rebuild the CoreFX and run the benchmarks against the old and new builds.
+You can build the latest CoreFX in Release, create a copy of the folder with CoreRun and use git to checkout an older commit.
+Then rebuild CoreFX and run the benchmarks against the old and new builds.
 This can narrow down your investigation to the commit that has introduced the bug.

 ### Confirmation

 When you identify and fix the regression, you should use [ResultsComparer](../src/tools/ResultsComparer/README.md) to confirm that you have solved the problem.
 Please remember that if the regression was found in a very common type like `Span<T>` and you are not sure which benchmarks to run, you can run all of them using `--filter *`.

+Please take a moment to consider how the regression managed to enter the product.
+Are we now properly protected?

 ## Local CoreCLR Build